brooklynrail/brooklynrail-platform/content/people/alvin-hall.md

 first_name: Alvin
 last_name: Hall
 pronouns: he/him
-short_bio: "Financial educator, award-winning television and radio broadcaster, best-selling author, and art collector **Alvin Hall** is a regular contributor to magazines, newspapers, and websites.
-His 2020 podcast _Driving the Green Book_ received a 2021 Ambie Award.
-He hosted the award-winning BBC series _Your Money or Your Life_ on which he offered both practical financial and psychological advice.
-His radio program, _Jay-Z: From Brooklyn to the Boardroom_, won the Wincott Foundation Press and Broadcasting Award for the best radio program for 2006.
-He is on the Acquisitions Committee of the Studio Museum in Harlem and lives in New York City where he's completing a memoir of his childhood and his first podcast series."
+short_bio: '**Alvin Hall** is an award-winning broadcaster, best-selling author, and financial educator.
+Alvin created, produced, and hosted the podcast series, _Driving the Green Book_ by Macmillan Podcasts, which received the 2021 Ambie Award for the "Best History Podcast" and the 2021 New York Festivals Gold Award for "Best Narrative Documentary Podcast.”
+He has authored a number of best sellers, and the US edition of his book, _Your Money or Your Life,_ received the WHSmith People’s Choice Award and was nominated for an NAACP Image Award.
+His work in radio includes _The Green Book_ (BBC Radio 4) and _Alvin Hall Goes Back to School_ (_The Takeaway_, PRI with WNYC, winner of a New York Association of Black Journalists), among others.
+He has also appeared on NPR’s _The Moth_.'
 portraits:
   - media: 2020/05/alvin-hall-portrait
 rail_contributor_url: https://brooklynrail.org/contributor/Alvin-Hall